Why Going Back to the Doctor Matters

 If you see your PCP or specialist regularly to manage conditions such as diabetes, asthma, congestive heart failure, or depression, be sure to follow up and see if you need to schedule a visit.
 Not receiving the care you need could lead to health complications.
-If you are undergoing care for cancer and had to postpone treatment, find out when you can resume care.

 4. Don’t delay care in an emergency.

-Since March, emergency rooms have seen a steep decline in the number of people seeking treatment, and doctors are concerned that people are not seeking potentially life-saving care for heart attacks, strokes, and other conditions.1 If you feel your health is in serious jeopardy, do not hesitate to call 911 or go to the emergency room.
+If you feel your health is in serious jeopardy, do not hesitate to call 911 or go to the emergency room.
 You should go to the emergency room for symptoms such as difficulty breathing, persistent chest pain, heavy bleeding, suicidal thoughts, or suddenly feeling weak or drooping on one side of the body.

-5. Talk to your providers about telehealth.
+5. Talk to your providers about telemedicine.